ChelleSweat/elsweat-web/README.md

 # elsweat-web
-Responsive website for Earnest Sweat Ministries
+I am building a responsive website for Earnest Sweat Ministries, a volunteer project for my local church.
+This page will help bring growth to my pastor's ministry.

+Languages used are basic front-end(HTML, CSS, Bootstrap, and JavaScript).